Using someone else's ideas or expressions as your own, without acknowledging the source, is plagiarism.

 * What is common knowledge?

 Common knowledge is often defined as facts known by a large number of people (for example: the sky is blue).
 However, what is common knowledge today in one part of the world may not be common knowledge somewhere else or at another moment in time.
-An information literate individual critically evaluates all information and sources of information -- including that considered conventional wisdom or an undisputed fact since, for example, new evidence disproving widely accepted theories can emerge at any time, and alternative or competing interpretations of dominant narratives may challenge or change common knowledge.
+An information literate individual critically evaluates information and sources of information -- including that considered conventional wisdom since, for example, new evidence disproving widely accepted theories can emerge at any time, and alternative or competing interpretations of dominant narratives may challenge or change common knowledge.
 In short, most of the information encountered in your research will require critical analysis and will require a bibliographic citation since it is based on the scholarship of others.

 Gibaldi, Joseph.
 MLA Style Manual and Guide to Scholarly Publishing.
 2nd ed.
 New York: Modern Language Association of America, 1998. [note: newer editions of the MLA Guide are now available.]